jeffgore00/jg_ts_react_node_project_skeleton/README.md

 >
 > This boilerplate is my belief in what a repo should have as the basis for a healthy web application.
 It comes from my own experience developing and deploying production-ready (and in some cases, non-production-ready 😅 ) code for a Fortune 100 company.
 >
 > Is this boilerplate itself based on any boilerplate?
 Yes, a very light one with no backend.
-I started with a Webpack-TypeScript blog post on the TypeScript page that seems to have disappeared from the internet.
+I started with a blog post on the TypeScript website that seems to have disappeared from the internet.
+It outlined a very simple Webpack configuration for a TypeScript page with no backend.
 That is where the idea of excluding React from the client bundle comes from, and I still have a quote from that boilerplate in the Webpack config.
 >
 > I tried create-react-app, but I found it was a nightmare to try to compile TypeScript that didn't live in `src`, such as the browser tests.
 >